 Lesions can be solitary or multiple.
-They are red-brown and scaly or crusted, with little induration; they frequently resemble a localized thin plaque of psoriasis, dermatitis, or a dermatophyte infection.
-Diagnosis is by biopsy.
+They are red-brown and scaly or crusted, with little induration; they frequently resemble a localized thin plaque of psoriasis or dermatitis or a dermatophyte infection.